Causus maculatus: Habitat

 C. maculatus is found in a wide range of habitats, including forests, savanna, and even semi-desert.
 It may be quite abundant in parts of its geographic range.
 It has been found at altitudes as high as 2,400 m.

 Behavior

 C. maculatus is terrestrial, but is known to climb into low bushes in pursuit of frogs.
 It is a relatively slow moving species of snake, but it can strike quickly, tending to lash rather than to stab.
 Despite its common names including the term "night adder", this species is known to be active at any time of the day, evening or night, and has sometimes been seen sunning itself.
 It is most active during the rainy season (March–October) when its prey is available, virtually disappearing during the dry season.

 Diet

-C. maculatus preys predomonately upon frogs and toads.
+C. maculatus preys predominately upon frogs and toads.

 Reproduction

 C. maculatus is oviparous.
 An adult female may lay a clutch of 6–20 eggs in February–April, with the hatchlings appearing in May–July.